thycotic/ss-docs/secret-server-end-user-guide/index.md

    > **Note:** SS also supports other two-factor authentication methods (depending on what your organization configured), such as text or email codes that SS prompts you for.

-   > **Note:** After you log in with your local account for the first time, you are immediately prompted to change your password .
+   > **Note:** After you log on with your local account for the first time, you are immediately prompted to change your password .

 6. Click the **Login** button.
 The SS Dashboard appears.

 ## Secrets

-_Secrets_ are individually named sets of sensitive information, such as passwords.
+_Secrets_ are individually named packets of sensitive information, such as passwords.
 Secrets address a broad spectrum of secure data, each type represented and created by a _secret template_ that defines the parameters of all secrets based on it.
 Secrets are very powerful and provide many ways of controlling and protecting their data, such as:

 - Ensuring passwords are long, complex, and frequently changed.

 - Relieving users of having to remember numerous complex passwords or when to change them.
 You only need to remember your password to access SS.
 All of your secret passwords are managed for you.

-- Automatically changing passwords with no user intervention.
+- Automatically changing passwords at set intervals with no user intervention.

 - Defining who has access to the secret.

 - Ensuring the person accessing SS or a secret is indeed you.

 - Recording who actually accessed a secret.

-Additionally, using folder structure, you can allow one or more secrets to inherit permissions from their parent folder.
 All secret text-entry field information is securely encrypted before being stored in the database, including a detailed audit trail for access and history.

 Some important basic information about secrets: